djkurran/Segmentation-unsupervised-machine-learning/README.md

 # Segmentation-unsupervised-machine-learning

+***

 ## Evaluating performance of microwave image reconstruction algorithms: extracting tissue types with segmentation using machine learning

+### Abstract
+The manuscript Kurrant, D.; Omer, M.; Abdollahi, N.; Mojabi, P.; Fear, E.; LoVetri, J. Evaluating Performance of Micro-wave Image Reconstruction Algo-rithms: Extracting Tissue Types with Segmentation Using Machine Learning.
+J. Imaging 2021, 7, x. https://doi.org/10.3390/xxxxx presents a medical imaging segmentation technique to automatically segment medical microwave breast images into regions of interest corresponding to various tissue types.
+The segmentation leads to the decomposition of the breast interior into disjoint tissue masks.
+An array of region and distance-based metrics are applied to compare masks extracted from reconstructed images and ground truth models.
+The quantitative results reveal the accuracy with which the geometric and dielectric properties are reconstructed, and are supplemented with qualitative information.
+Consequently, the methods presented provide a framework that effectively furnishes quantitative and qualitative assessment of regions that contain a specific tissue.
+The resulting information facilitates comparisons that provide valuable insight into complex issues that impact image quality.

 ### Supplementary Materials
+This repository provides detailed results for all cases presented in section 3.1 including the clusters after each iteration and the evolution of the PDF of the data over the region segmented as tumor (or region of interest) and region segmented outside tumor.
+Moreover, videos are provided to demonstrate the iterative unsupervised machine learning approach used to refine the number of clusters to segment the interior of an *Extremely Dense* breast, *Scattered Density* breast, and an *Heterogeneously Dense* breast.

 ***

-Detailed results for all cases presented in section 3.1 including the clusters after each iteration and the evolution of the PDF of the data over the region segmented as tumor (or region of interest) and region segmented outside tumor.

-### List of Figures
+### Figures

 ***